nguyenv119/long_ethan_imdb/README.md

 # PA1.1: Long Nguyen & Ethan Kondev

+## Tasks for Ethan: Error Handling

-### For Ethan: run this after you've set up your DB instance
+1. Run this after you've set up your DB instance
 ```python
 mysql -u imdb -p moviedb < schema.sql
 mysql -u imdb -p moviedb < ./data/data.sql
 ```
 You should see the app run on localhost

+2. Instead of displaying an error when a user has already liked a movie (likes table has composite primary key), we should say **"you have already liked the movie"**, or something.

+3. If the email is not in the DB, we need to say that the **"Email is not registered"**

+This is all in 'long_ethan_imdb/app/routes/movies.py'

 ## Overview
 This project is a simple web application similar to IMDb that interacts with a MySQL/MariaDB database.
 The application features a Flask-based UI that allows users to **view movie and actor details, like movies, and execute SQL queries**.